 The activities of the environmental sustainability team aim to identify risk and drive innovation that supports shared value and generates opportunities that could lead to total value creation through natural capital, human capital and financial capital.
 These activities can help to build processes and policies that support continued availability of and access to sustainable natural resources that feed into our day-to-day operations, ensuring the continued success and profitability

 of our business.

 Franchised restaurants in the Spur Corporation group purchase significant quantities of raw materials and we aim to ensure that our suppliers share our commitment to sustainable practices.
 Sustainable supply is an important consideration given that changing weather patterns from climate change are projected to negatively affect food production over the medium term as global population growth increases demand.

 Supplier assessments include green procurement and ethical sourcing considerations.
 Our outsourced logistics partner has an ISO 14001-aligned environmental management programme, and all three distribution hubs are fully ISO 14001 accredited.

 The group, and particularly John Dory’s, faces a significant challenge in securing a reliable supply of seafood from sustainable sources.
 John Dory’s is committed to demonstrating the brand’s commitment to sustainability leadership with a specific focus on preservation of our oceans and the natural seafood resources, while proactively managing unexpected cost implications.
-John Dory’s set a commitment to source 100% of its seafood from Aquaculture Stewardship Council or Marine Stewardship Council certified sources, species that are on the WWF-SASSI Green List or from sources that are involved in a credible improvement project.
+John Dory’s set a commitment to source 100% of its seafood from Aquaculture Stewardship Council or Marine Stewardship Council certified suppliers or from within a fishing improvement project by the end of 2015, but was unable to achieve this for the reasons discussed below.